The Importance of Manual Breast lymphatic drainage.

 This is usual and essential to avoid applying pressure to a tumour.
 It is for your own good and how the breast lays when standing and then laying is important to assess how much fluid is retained.
 The weight of the breast is supported and the upper inner quadrant is drained manually to the axilliary ducts in the arm pits.
 There are drains under the collar bone, in the shoulder and neck and all lead back to two veins returning the lymph to the heart.
 The next section to be drained is usually the section towards the sternum or breast bone.
 Then the areas under the breast and after this, the very deep lymphatics between the ribs.

 So, the administered therapy is very much more intensive and balanced to give the optimum flow of blood and lymph.
 During the session, it may be found that the breath smells or there is a metal taste in the mouth.
 This is where the toxins are coming out through the lung, Often, it is necessary to use Moxa on the kidneys to assist the ability to filter these toxins.
 One would then be asked to drink water.

 These are the basics of what is involved and if you want

 to see the depth of lymphatics, any Google search with ‘Safe search’ off will

 show these images.
 We do not use "Vodder" systems but deal with the deeper lymphatics as that is far more effective in our experience.
 Such massages are not commonly taught in such as Swedish or to those who have only been taught to "Minimum Standards".
 This is not a "pamper session".
 Our students have a minimum of 2 years of training and it can take many years to master the techniques.
 Those who do not practice this and are trained in general massage have no concept of what are the benefits and the insurance cover for them does not include breast massage.
-Here it is standard practice with some 6 or 700 treatment sessions every year.
+Here it is standard practice.

 Do get in touch with me, Tony and I will be pleased to